kimmykokonut/Capstone/README.md

 - better security: https at deploy
 - in deploy: change views-login&signup: secure=False to TRUE once in https
-- may need to rewrite tests now that i've switched from Token header auth to Cookie holding token in browser
+- may need to rewrite tests now that i've switched from Token header auth to Cookie holding token in browser ** LEFT OFF: want to have user do full registration at sign in? added fname and lname with success but data is being stored as a tuple.

 ### License
 GNU, see license.md for more information